 As the name suggests, these systems help companies manage travel.
 They can be purpose-built tools from third parties (see below), or some large companies even build their own.

 In the pre-SaaS (software-as-a-service) days, the latter option made sense.
-But now good travel management tools are available out of the box, for relatively low cost, and it just doesn’t make sense to build something from scratch.
+But now business travel management tools are available out of the box, for relatively low cost, and it just doesn’t make sense to build something from scratch.

 See below for tool suggestions.